gofynd/fdk-client-java/documentation/platform/CATALOG.md

 [DepartmentsResponse](#DepartmentsResponse)

-Departments Data.
+List of departments data.
 See example below or refer `DepartmentsResponse` for details